We are pleased to announce a special Yuk Yuks Comedy Night in partnership of a novel program for treatment of PTSD in Military and First Responders.

 The event was attended by over 75 thought leaders to discuss the serious, and often misunderstood illness of PTSD and the how to reduce the social stigma that surrounds it:

-- other experts in PTSD, corporations interested in promoting mental health and those with lived experience
+- Other PTSD experts, corporations interested in promoting meantal health and those with lived experience.

 Themes for the roundtable discussions included: